 We may obtain personal information from you through the EAL website, mobile applications or other similar devices.

 What personal information do we collect?

-We collect personal information about you when you give this to us in the course of registering for and/or using the EAL Service for example we may collect your name, address, email address, telephone number and any relevant metering information.
+We collect personal information about you when you give this to us in the course of registering for and/or using the EAL Online Quotation and Contracting Engine for example we may collect your name, address, email address, telephone number and any relevant metering information.
 This will be to obtain comparative quotes for your business energy.
-In the course of providing the EAL Service to you, we may also store information about how you use our site, for example, the pages viewed, the website from which you came to visit our site, changes you make to information you supply to us, details of the quotes you request and your transactions, together with details of your financial information, for example, bank account or payment details.
+In the course of providing the EAL Online Quotation and Contracting Engine to you, we may also store information about how you use our site, for example, the pages viewed, the website from which you came to visit our site, changes you make to information you supply to us, details of the quotes you request and your transactions, together with details of your financial information, for example, bank account or payment details.
 We make sure that we have appropriate security measures to protect your information (see section 8 How secure is our site and what steps do we take to keep you safe? below).
 We will periodically review your personal information to ensure that we do not keep it for longer than is permitted by law see section 11 below which details how long we keep your personal information for.

 Note that it is your responsibility to check and ensure that all information, content, material or data you provide on the site is correct, complete, accurate and not misleading and that you disclose all relevant facts.

 We do not knowingly collect or store any personal information about children under the age of 16.
 If you are aged under 16 please get your parent or guardian’s permission before you provide any personal information to us.

 In order to ensure the EAL Online Quotation and Contracting Engine we provide you continue to meet your needs we may ask you for feedback on your experience of using the site.
 Any feedback you provide will only be used as part of our programme of continuous improvement and will not be published on the site.